Gundeberga: Life

 Rodoald died in 653.
 It is known that Gundeberga survived his death, but her later life is not documented in historical sources.

 We do not know the exact year of her death, and it was surmised for a long time that she was buried in Pavia in the church of San Giovanni Domnarum, which she founded.
 However, even though the crypt does exist, there is no certainty that Gundeberga was interred in her crypt.
-This is because the crypt was constructed before 653 and changed circumstances, such as fleeing into exile, may mean that Gundeberga lived on and died elsewhere.
+This is because the crypt was constructed before 653, and changed circumstances, such as fleeing into exile, may mean that Gundeberga lived on and died elsewhere.

-There is some archeological and genetic evidence that Gundeberga left Italy in 653 and sought refuge at the royal Allemanic court at Burgheim (near Lahr/Germany).
+There is some archaeological and genetic evidence that Gundeberga left Italy in 653 and sought refuge at the royal Allemanic court at Burgheim (near Lahr/Germany).
 A flight to exile at the Allemanic court would have made logical sense, because Gundeberga's first cousin Appa was married to an Allemanic nobleman.
 At Burgheim church, the oldest church on the right bank of the river Rhine, in the late 20th century an archeological dig under archeologist Knausenberger discovered the undisturbed crypt of the presumed founder of the church.
-It happened to be a likely Lombard princess from Northern Italy who must have lived in the 7th century, as could be deduced from the artifacts found.
+It happened to be a likely Lombard princess from Northern Italy who must have lived in the 7th century, as could be deduced from the artefacts found.
 There is additional YDNA evidence that a subclade which was local to Northern Italy in the 7th century (sample CL63 of the Collegno dig) suddenly appeared in Burgheim afterwards, as can be deduced from living descendants with proven patrilineal roots in medieval Burgheim.
-Hence it may be the case the Italian princess buried in the grave no. 10 at Burgheim church may be Gundeberga who may have died in exile at the royal Allemanic court.
+Hence it may be the case that the Italian princess buried in grave no. 10 at Burgheim church may be Gundeberga, who may have died in exile at the royal Allemanic court.